Gear and Health

 Chiggers: these are mites in the larvae stage.
 They attach to animals and feed off the fluids in skin cells.
 They don't burrow as many people think.
 One person I walked with got chiggers and they were very irritating; at night especially she was plagued by their itching.
 Chiggers develop into nymphs and adults, at which point they feed largely on plants.

 One way to reduce the incidence of chiggers is to wear loose clothing.
 They like to lodge in places like under the waistband of underwear or socks, or in armpits.
 For more information read this piece.

 I carry a small piece of netting that I can drape over my hat if the biting insects get too aggressive.
 I seldom use it.
 I also walk wearing trousers (not shorts) to cut down on mosquito feeding grounds.

 Poison ivy: it lines the Appalachian trail at points and its ivy wends its way up tree trunks.
 Be able to identify the three-leafed plant.
 There are also stinging nettles about, which are a minor nuisance.
 Check out this site created just for hikers.

 I met many people who said they were not affected by poison ivy.
-The stats: Fifty per cent react to slight contact (!) and 20 per cent to more intense contact.
+The stats: Fifty per cent of us react to slight contact (!) and 20 per cent to more intense contact.
 Only 30 per cent have no reaction at all.

 For a close-up of poison ivy, see the above sites, or here on my site.

 An innocent part of the trail.
 But the little plants at the